KHS Events 2021

-Sadly, due to the COVID-19 pandemic, we have had to cancel or postpone a number of our upcoming events.
+Sadly, due to the COVID-19 pandemic, we have had to cancel or postpone a number of our regular events.
+However, we are hoping to be able to go ahead with the following:

-To be determined as we are awaiting to hear from the travel agent.
+Further information to follow as we are waiting to hear from the travel agent.

 Gifts from the Kew Horticultural Society